ajakhotia/nioc/modules/logger/design.md

     * A single message along with the necessary metadata will be referred to as a frame.
   * Files will be numbered starting at 0 and counting up as new ones are created.
   * **NOTES**:
-    * Message type shall not be overloaded.
+    * Msg type shall not be overloaded.
 That is, each message type is to be strictly associated with a unique source.
 Eg: If two source generate Vec3, then a unique message type should be created representing each source that may wrap around the Vec3 message if needed so that they are logged to distinct channels.